joshf67/Custom-VRC-Connector/README.md

 Gorialis - UdonHashLib used for hashing login data

-Hax - General help and suggestions on methods to use
+Hax - For the MessagePacker script, general help and suggestions on methods to use

 @Merlin - Creating UdonSharp and for general help with bugs/issues